pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

   Please note that once the server is shared, it's icon is changed in the object explorer.

+* Use the *Shared Username* field to fill the username of the shared server connection.
+By default, it will take the username of the server being shared.

 * Provide a comment about the server in the *Comments* field.

 Click the *Connection* tab to continue.